Knights Templar: Modern popular culture

-The Knights Templar have been associated with legends circulated even during their time.
+The Knights Templar have been associated with legends that circulated even during their time.
 Many orders, such as the freemasons, claimed to have received esoteric wisdom from the Templars, or were direct descendants of the order.
 Masonic writers added their own speculations in the 18th century, and further fictional embellishments have been added in popular novels such as Ivanhoe, Foucault's Pendulum, and The Da Vinci Code; modern movies such as National Treasure, The Last Templar, Indiana Jones and the Last Crusade; the television series Knightfall; as well as video games such as Broken Sword, Deus Ex, Assassin's Creed and Dante's Inferno.

 The Templars were the subject of many conspiracy theories and legends.
 A legend is that when Louis XVI was executed, a freemason dipped a cloth in the king's blood and said, "Jacques de Molay, you are avenged.", the idea being that the king of France was responsible for destroying the Knights Templar back then.
 A theory states that they are still existent and running a secret conspiracy to preserve the bloodline of Jesus.

 There have been speculative popular publications surrounding the order's early occupation of the Temple Mount in Jerusalem as well as speculation about what relics the Templars may have found there.
 The association of the Holy Grail with the Templars has precedents even in 12th-century fiction; Wolfram von Eschenbach's Parzival calls the knights guarding the Grail Kingdom templeisen, apparently a conscious fictionalization of the templarii.